 The Beatles are one of the most widely recognized bands in history, and “Let It Be” is among their more popular songs.
 And it uses a simple chord progression that’s easy to play on the ukulele.

-“Let It Be” is fun to jam on as a beginner ukulele player.
+“Let It Be” is a fun song to jam on as a beginner ukulele player.
 The progression remains practically the same the whole way through the song, so you don’t have to worry about changing up the progression part way through the song.
 And best of all, your friends can sing along right away!

 I’m Yours – Jason Mraz (C, G, Am, F)

 This early 2000s earworm by Jason Mraz is a super popular choice for beginner ukulele players, and with good reason.
-Unlike some of the other easy ukulele songs on this list, “I’m Yours” prominently features a ukulele on the actual record.
+Unlike some of the other popular ukulele songs for beginners on this list, “I’m Yours” prominently features a ukulele on the actual record.
 This means that your version will sound very similar to the original.
 The strumming pattern is simple and consistent.
 You should be able to pick it up quickly just by listening to the song.

 “I’m Yours” features a simple chord progression that is one of the most common in popular music – I, V, VI, IV progression.
 And the original song is in the key of C, which makes it easy to play for beginning ukulele players.